12 Weeks

 Author & Instructor

 Steven Kowalczyk Santoro is a singer, composer, producer, and arranger from Massachusetts.
 Having grown up in a musical family, he started playing the horn, transitioning later to the piano, and writing songs.
 He became interested in Afro-American music and Jazz, which led him to the University of Massachusetts.
 He has toured the US and Europe extensively, playing and recording with artists such as Sting, Clarence Penn, Lee Ritenour, Joe Porcaro, John Patitucci, Paula Cole, Chris Botti, among others.
-Steven is an associate professor at Berklee College of Music, in the Voice Department.
+Steven is a professor at Berklee College of Music, in the Voice Department.

 Instructor